 - Cross your arms and place hands on opposite shoulders.

-- Set a timer for 30 seconds; this works best with a buddy to time you.
+- Set a timer for 30 seconds; if possible, have a buddy time you for this one.

 - Stand (all the way up!) and sit as many times as possible in 30 seconds.